What Is Sea Freight? Ocean Freight Costs, Transit & FCL vs LCL

 Factor Sea Freight Air Freight

-Volume capacity Very high (full containers, vessels) Limited by aircraft hold
+Volume capacity Very high (full containers, bulk vessels) Limited by aircraft hold

 Cargo weight Heavy and bulky welcomed Volumetric weight penalizes large boxes

-Best for Planned replenishment, large volumes, low-value-per-kg goods time-sensitive shipments, high-value goods, perishables
+Best for Planned replenishment, large volumes, low value per kg goods Urgent shipments, high value goods, perishables

 Most international supply chains use both: sea freight for planned inventory replenishment and air freight to cover stockouts or launch shipments.